 Hypercurious is a publication about how curiosity works and what happens when it doesn’t fit the world we’ve built.

-The notes include essays, short research updates, and interviews with scientists and thinkers working on cognition, consciousness, and neurodiversity research.
+You’ll find essays, bite-sized research updates, and conversations with scientists exploring cognition, consciousness, and neurodiversity.

-The publication is written by Anne-Laure Le Cunff, PhD, a neuroscientist at the ADHD Research Lab of King’s College London, founder of Ness Labs, and author of Tiny Experiments.
-Her research focuses on the evolutionary neuroscience of curiosity.
+It’s written by Dr Anne-Laure Le Cunff, a neuroscientist at the ADHD Research Lab of King’s College London, founder of Ness Labs, and author of Tiny Experiments.
+My academic work focuses on the evolutionary neuroscience of curiosity and the spectrum of traits we call ADHD.

 Why subscribe?